SeamCarver

 Calculate Cost

-We now want to find a seam that goes through the least amount of energy.
+We now want to find a seam or path that goes through the least amount of energy.
 To find this, we first calculate the minimum energy cost of reaching a particular pixel.
 In other words, what is the least amount of energy that the seam needed to pass through to get to this specific pixel (from the top down).
-Once we have calculated this for every pixel in the image, we can start at the bottom row and work our way up following the path of least cost.
+Once we have calculated this for every pixel in the image, we can start on the bottom row and work our way up following the path of least cost.

 To calculate the minimum cost of a pixel, we add its energy to the minimum cost of getting to that pixel.
-There are either 2 (for border pixels) or 3 (for inner pixels).
-If the pixel is not on a border and at (row, col)
+There are either 2 (for border pixels) or 3 (for inner pixels) pixels the path could be coming from.
+In order to start this algorithm we set the top row cost to the energy values of those pixels.

-The recommended approach for calculating the minimum cost of each pixel is to start at the bottom row.
-Initialize all the values in that bottom row with their energies and then work your way up using the formula above.
-Fill in a 2D vector with the values at each step in the CalculateCost
+The recommended approach for calculating the minimum cost of each pixel is to start at the top row.
+Initialize all the values in that top row with their energies and then

 Find the Seam